Valonlisbeth/hand_book/README.md

 In other words, it is the Impact 101's Constitution and ground rules described as follow :

-* Minimal Viable Structure
 * Culture & Values

-* Roles &  Accountabilities

 * The Way We Work

+* Leadership

-* Tools
+* Membership

 * Governance update

 ## The value we bring

+Testing changes

 ## Purpose